New Look For Hotel Staff Ensures Queensberry Rules, OK

 The hotel features quirky design twists in tribute to the Marquess, who is famous for endorsing the ‘Marquess of Queensberry rules’ – the code of rules used in boxing.

-The company clothing firm was tasked with updating staff uniforms to complement the mix of contemporary comfort, traditional Georgian features and quintessentially British boxing mementos.
+The company clothing firm was tasked with updating staff uniforms for Maid2Match as well, this was to complement the mix of contemporary comfort, traditional Georgian features and quintessentially British boxing mementos.

 NKD Clothing Create Smart New Look

 Working with the hotel’s eclectic colour scheme and keeping in mind the eccentric and luxury design mix, management, reception, housekeeping and catering staff all received stylish new uniforms.